What’s the Best Vegan Deodorant or Antiperspirant?

-This is especially the case when it comes to skincare products, even for products as basic as deodorants and antiperspirants..
+This is especially the case when it comes to skincare products (see also our favorite Korean anti-aging products), even for products as basic as deodorants and antiperspirants..

 We spent about 2 months testing and researching cruelty-free vegan deodorants and antiperspirants and found that despite the rampant practice of animal testing, there are commendable brands that go against this and ensure that their products are 100% animal-friendly..

 However, we did find some products with rather misleading labels, so make sure you stick with our recommended deodorants.

 Schmidt’s vegan deodorant uses only natural ingredients, with the primary active substance being baking soda.

 Yes, this simple household item is known to help absorb sweat in a way that may limit the bad odors .The only downside we found with this one is that it may create a slightly waxy residue if you apply too much of it.
 However, most users report that they only need a small amount to smell fresh.